-- 1. The role of a Steward was created by the Court in 2010 and recorded in the original Royal Charter Ordinances. - 2.
-Ordinance 17.5 states that "Notwithstanding what is said in 17.1 to 17.4 above, the Court may select and appoint Liverymen or Freemen to be Stewards on an annual basis (to coincide with the Master's year).
+- 1. The role of a Steward was created by the Court in 2010 and recorded in the original Royal Charter Ordinances. - 14.Ordinance 17.5 states that "Notwithstanding what is said in 17.1 to 17.4 above, the Court may select and appoint Liverymen or Freemen to be Stewards.
+A Steward's term of office will be two years and will commence at the Installation Court.
 Such Stewards will assist the Master, Wardens and the Clerk at Company functions.
-They will also provide support to the Beadle.
-The Stewards Terms of Reference are listed at Appendix P. A Steward may be re-appointed at the end of a year's term but may not serve more than three years in total.
-Stewards should be elected on the basis of: - a. showing promise for advancement within the Company; or - b. serious commitment to the Company but not wishing to engage in the management of it. - 3.
-Up to four (4) Stewards may be appointed by Court. - 4.
-Ordinance 17.2 requires that positions of Special Responsibility be allocated to the Chair of the Appropriate Standing Committee apart from Stewards who are assigned to the Middle Warden with support from the Junior Warden.
+They will also provide support to the Clerk and Beadle.
+The Steward's Terms of Reference are listed at Appendix O. A Steward may be re-appointed for a further term of two years.
+Stewards may serve up to two terms, i.e. a maximum of four years unless there are insufficient applicants to fill the vacancies in which case a retiring Steward may serve an additional term.

+Stewards should be elected on the basis of:

+- g. showing promise for advancement within the Company; or - h. commitment to the Company whilst not wishing to engage in the management of it. - 15.
+Up to four (4) Stewards may be appointed by Court. - 16.
+Ordinance 17.2 requires that positions of Special Responsibility be allocated to the Chair of the appropriate Standing Committee apart from Stewards who are assigned to the Middle Warden with support from the Junior Warden.
 Stewards will be ex-officio members of the Events and Communications Committee during their term in office.

-To assist in the smooth running of major Company and Charitable Trust Events by working for the Clerk and assisting the Beadle on the day of the event and providing such support and assistance in the preparation for the event prior to the day as required.
-This support is particularly important on Court days when installation and advancement ceremonies are taking place and at functions with large attendances or specific security requirements.
+To assist in the smooth running of Company and Charitable Trust events by working for the Clerk and assisting the Beadle on the day of the event and providing such support and assistance in the preparation for the event prior to the day.
+This support is particularly important on Court days, when installation and advancement ceremonies are taking place, and at functions with large attendances or specific security requirements.

-- 6.1 To support the Clerk and Beadle in the running of Company and Charitable Trust Events and ceremonies. - 6.2 The expectation is that Stewards on duty at an event will be in attendance one hour before the event starts to help with the preparation of the event and will also be available for a similar period after the event to assist with packing up and returning Company assets to the storage vault. - 6.3 Stewards should try to attend and support as many Company events as possible in their year in office.
-It is not expected that every Steward will attend every event, but it is expected that the Stewards will individually attend the majority of events in a Master's year.
-The current list of Company events is provided in Appendix R of the Ordinances.
+18.1To support the Clerk and Beadle in the running of Company and Charitable Trust events and ceremonies.

+- 18.2 The expectation is that Stewards on duty at an event will be in attendance, at a time agreed with the Clerk, before the event starts to help with the preparation of the event and will also be available after the event to assist with packing up and returning Company assets to the storage vault. - 18.3 Stewards should try to attend and support as many Company events as possible during their term of office.
+It is not expected that every Steward will attend every event, but it is expected that the Stewards will individually attend the majority of events during their term in office.
+The current list of Company events is provided in Appendix U of the Ordinances. - 18.4 Stewards will be invited to pay a price reduced by 50% for the events they attend as working Stewards. - 18.5 Stewards will: - 18.5.1 Keep the Clerk informed of their availability to attend events during the year. - 18.5.2 Work with the Beadle to provide assistance and continuity of process and procedure at installation and advancement ceremonies. - 18.5.3 Assist with hosting guests and Honorary Liverymen of the Company attending Company events. - 18.5.4 Provide feedback about events to the Clerk in terms of their organisation and management and areas or issues that might be improved prior to future events taking place.
-6.4 Stewards will:

-- 6.4.1 Keep the Clerk informed of their availability to attend events during the year. - 6.4.2 Work with the Beadle to provide assistance and continuity of process and procedure at installation and advancement ceremonies. - 6.4.3 Assist with hosting guests and Honorary Liverymen of the Company attending Company events. - 6.4.4 Provide feedback about events to the Clerk in terms of their organisation and management and areas or issues that might be improved prior to future events taking place.

-7. Steward Appointment process
+19. Steward Appointment Process